-Instead of turning to a publisher to get my manuscript published, I have done it all myself.
-As a so-called self-publisher, I have simply hired the skills and resources needed to get my books produced with high quality and make them available.
-I have borne all the costs and consequently receive all the revenue and own all the rights.
+Instead of turning to a publisher to get my crime novels published, I have handled everything myself.
+As a so-called self-publisher, I have simply hired the expertise and resources needed to produce my books to a high standard and make them available.
+I have covered all the costs and therefore receive all the revenue and own all the rights.

-The possibility of publishing books without involving a traditional publisher has probably been around as long as writing, but in recent years it has become much easier and cheaper.
-And there are now many ways to get your book produced quickly in different formats and even in smaller numbers.
-You can either take care of the various steps yourself or you can hire a company to take care of everything that needs to be done.
-I have also self-published four of my stories as audio books.
+The possibility of publishing books without involving a traditional publisher has probably existed for as long as writing itself, but in recent years it has become much easier and cheaper.
+And today there are many opportunities to quickly have your book produced in different formats and even in smaller quantities.
+You can either take care of the various steps yourself or hire a company to take care of everything that needs to be done.
+I have also published my four detective novels as audiobooks on my own.
 The principle is the same.
-I take all the costs and all the income.
+I cover all the costs and receive all the revenue.

-I would be happy to come to you and share my experiences.
-Topics I touch on include quality assurance of the manuscript, printing and reading, pricing and royalties, marketing with target group adaptation, signing, sales and more.
-The goal is to inspire the audience with new perspectives and insights.
-I don't touch - or very little - on the writing process itself.
-The focus is on what happens after a script starts to get ready.
+I would be happy to visit you and talk about my experiences.
+Topics I cover include quality assurance of manuscripts, printing and recording, pricing and royalties, marketing tailored to specific target groups, book signings, sales, and more.
+The goal is to inspire listeners with new perspectives and insights.
+I do not touch on—or touch on very little—the writing process itself.
+The focus is on what happens after a manuscript begins to take shape.
+I have also published a standalone novel with a traditional publisher and make comparisons with this.

 The target audience is writers who are planning to publish, or have published, a book.
 Another target group is the interested public.
 The duration is 60 minutes and there is time for questions and discussion.
 Fee according to agreement.
 My company has F-tax.